pravusagar/arovedwellness.com/README.md

 - **User-Friendly Interface**: Utilized Font Awesome icons for intuitive navigation.
 - **Image Gallery with Fancybox**: Providing a visually appealing way to showcase images.

-Feel free to explore the website and discover the wellness resources it offers!
+## Note 📝

+- This repository only includes the frontend code for demonstration purposes.
+The backend code is not included for security reasons.
-**Note:** This README is intended for demonstration purposes and may not accurately reflect the details of the actual website.
+- This README is intended for demonstration purposes and may not accurately reflect the details of the actual website.
 For the latest information and updates, please visit the live website: [Aroved Wellness](https://arovedwellness.com).